Bashpoet/Weather-Quill/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgements

 - Weather data provided by OpenWeatherMap, WeatherAPI.com, and Visual Crossing
-- Text generation powered by OpenAI's GPT models
+- Text generation powered by OpenAI GPT and Anthropic Claude models